oxarbitrage/documentation/understanding_market_engine.md

 In general it is the amount of BTS(can be other) that is backing up a position.
 Collateral in position depends on MCR.
 Borrow/Call orders should have at least bitasset*MCR in BTS to be created.

+## Debt

 ## Collateral Ratio

+The collateral ratio is calculated as:

+(Collateral / Settlement Price) / Debt

 ## MCR